dev-retro/RetroDMG/README.md

+# ARCHIVED
+RetroDMG has moved to Codeberg for hosting, this repository has been archived.
+If you would like to fiund the up to date repository you can find it [here](https://codeberg.org/RetroPlatforms/RetroDMG)

 # RetroDMG
 RetroDMG allows for developers to implement Nintendo Gameyboy gaming into their own application.
 RetroDMG is part of the Retro project.